 Give them time (and help) researching where they are going so they can immerse themselves in the experience.
 They can read books, watch movies, search websites and play games.

-Both Kalyra and I are now dying to go to Harry Potter land together.
+Both Kalyra and I are now dying to go to Harry Potter World together.
 She just finished reading the first book and we watched the movie together.
 How great to have a shared passion with your children.

 Don’t forget to involve their interests as well.
 Kalyra took up surfing living here in Burleigh (and she’s pretty good), so on our America Unplugged trip, we’ll be finding space for a surfboard and a skateboard.